fleetdm/fleet/handbook/digital-experience/README.md

 7. Connect the device to WIFI.
 8. Using the "Recovery assistant" tab (In the top left corner), select "Delete this Mac".
 9. Follow the prompts to activate the device and reinstall the appropriate version of macOS.
+> If you are prevented from completing the steps above, create a [hardware issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-business-operations&projects=&template=hardware-issue.md&title=Hardware+or+software+issue) for IT, for the device to be scheduled for troubleshooting and remediation.
+Please note in the issue where you encountered blockers to completing the steps.

 ### Ship approved equipment
 Once the Business Operations department approves inventory to be shipped from Fleet IT, the Apprentice will ship the equipment by:
 1. Compare the equipment request issue with the ["Company equipment" spreadsheet](https://docs.google.com/spreadsheets/d/1hFlymLlRWIaWeVh14IRz03yE-ytBLfUaqVz0VVmmoGI/edit#gid=0) and verify physical inventory.
 2. Plug in the device and ensure inventory has been correctly processed and all components are present (e.g. charger cord, power converter).
+    - If the device is not processed correctly, repeat the [process incoming equipment steps](https://fleetdm.com/handbook/digital-experience#process-incoming-equipment).
+If you encounter any issues when following those steps, create a [hardware issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-business-operations&projects=&template=hardware-issue.md&title=Hardware+or+software+issue) for IT to troubleshoot the device.
 3. Package equipment for shipment and include Yubikeys (if requested).
 4. Change the "Company equipment" spreadsheet to reflect the new user.
 5. Ship via FedEx to the address listed in the equipment request.